- Scientific name: Pollachius virens

 Bigger coalfish will inhabit heavy and rough ground and will take a wide range of baits with mackerel strip, herring and sandeel all taking coalfish, as will worm baits (particularly ragworm) and peeler crab.
 Shellfish baits such as mussel and squid can also catch this species.
 From this it is clear that the coalfish is an unfussy feeder which will take pretty much any bait when it is feeding.
 Size 2/0 hooks in a strong pattern – such as Kamasan B950u Uptide hooks – are the best choice to use as they will allow smaller 1-2lb coalfish to be caught, but provide the strength for a bigger specimen to be landed.
 As rough ground is being fished rigs incorporating a weak link release is best used to help minimise tackle losses.

 As coalfish hunt smaller fish in mid-water they can also be caught on lures.
-Anglers summer spinning for bass sometimes catch coalfish from rocky marks, and they will also take spinners, plugs and float fished baits meant for pollock.
+Anglers summer spinning for bass sometimes catch coalfish from rocky marks, and they will also take spinners, plugs and float fished baits in the same way that the closely related pollock will.
 Jellyworm and redgill style lures are also popular lures to catch coalfish on, especially Red Gill Rascal Jelly Eels.
 Occasionally coalfish will be taken on daylights which are meant for mackerel.
 In places where coalfish are abundant such as the North East and parts of Scotland it is sometimes possible to hook multiple small coalfish on strings of daylights or feathers meant for mackerel.